anushaporeddy030697/student_internship_management/Team Contribution.md

 10-13-2022

 --> We successfully created a logout button functionality for both student page and company page and next we will be trying to use the sessional logout for both the pages.

+10-28-2022
+-->  We are working on the functionality for end point logout for all the devices.

 </a></p>